-Typical teachers can achieve extraordinary results.
+In the right roles and in supportive environments, teachers can achieve extraordinary results.

 Public Impact’s Opportunity Culture, an Overdeck Family Foundation-funded initiative, found that teachers previously performing on average at the 50th percentile produced student learning gains equivalent to teachers in the top quartile in math and nearly that in reading when placed on teams led by multi-classroom leaders with a record of high student learning growth (Backes and Hansen, 2018).

 Teacher social capital, more than teacher experience, predicts student achievement gains.

 Social capital, which is defined as a positive and safe school environment, a culture of high expectations, and supportive school leadership, is predictive of student achievement in math and reading (Daly et al., 2016).
 Overdeck Family Foundation professional learning grantees deliberately develop teacher social capital to support ownership over instructional shifts and improve student learning.

 Demand for professional learning remains high during the pandemic.

 Our grantees continue to see demand for their services from states and districts through expanding and new partnerships.
 And while some aspects of programming will have to change, virtual delivery of professional learning may present an increased opportunity for scale.
 For example, Teaching Lab launched a virtual learning management system in summer 2020 to respond to the demand for virtual professional learning.
 Additionally, changing teaching models may require rethinking how professional learning can support innovative staffing practices; we are currently exploring this innovation with our grantees Education Resource Strategies (ERS) and FutureEd.

 High-quality instructional materials remain critically important to student achievement, and provided important support in the rapid transition to online learning.